jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 * If someone tries to tell you that this isn’t really how nerfing, errata-ing, and banning works, you just take your katana and do some "development” on them, if you know what I mean.

+## Ego
+Set: MCU Villains\
+**Soon We Will Be All There Is**\
+Ego’s **Soon We Will Be All There Is** power allows you to turn a face-down location in your resource row face up to become a supporting character.
+Once this happens it will stop being a location.

 ## Elektra (MC)
 Set: Legacy\